ML2-WS23-24-Porto/ML2SoundClassifier/README.md

 documented results correspond to the model from the epoch with the minimum validation loss value.
 It achieved a validation accuracy of 19.27% and a training accuracy of 20.44%.22

+The one on kaggle uses:
+CNN 2D with 64 units and tanh activation.
+MaxPool2D with 2*2 window.
+CNN 2D with 128 units and tanh activation.
+MaxPool2D with 2*2 window.
+Dropout Layer with 0.2 drop probability.
+DL with 1024 units and tanh activation.
+DL 10 units with softmax activation.
+Adam optimizer with categorical_crossentropy loss function.

 Possibility of using transfer learning??